E-Band Millimeter Wave MMW Technology

 Microwave Radio Solutions

-Fixed point-to-point microwave radios can support higher data rates such as full-duplex 100 Mbps Fast Ethernet or up to 500 Mbps per carrier in frequency ranges between 4-42 GHz.
-However, in the more traditional microwave bands the spectrum is limited, often congested and typical licensed spectrum channels are very narrow when compared to the E-Band spectrum.
+Microwave radio provides high-speed point-to-point links, supporting full-duplex 100 Mbps Fast Ethernet and up to 500 Mbps per carrier in the 4-42 GHz range.
+However, the spectrum is limited and often congested in traditional microwave bands, and typical licensed spectrum channels are narrower than in the E-Band spectrum.

 Microwave and Millimeter Wave Spectrum V-band E-band